 Top 5 Commentaries on the Book of Numbers

 Gordon Wenham is among the best writers of commentaries.
 I consider his commentaries on Genesis and Leviticus the best available commentaries on those books.
-He has also written the most generally helpful commentary on the book of Numbers.
+He has also written one of the most generally helpful commentaries on the book of Numbers.
 The format of the Tyndale series means that this commentary is written at an introductory level.
-It is not as lengthy as his other works, but Wenham is able to say more of significance in one page than many commentators say in ten pages.
+It is not as lengthy as his other works, but Wenham is able to say more of significance in one page than most commentators say in ten pages.
 Highly recommended.

 For those seeking a more thorough evangelical commentary on Numbers than the Tyndale format will allow, Ashley’s work is a great place to turn.
 He very helpfully explores the important theological themes within the book.